 Check-in is one of the most exciting steps leading up to your trip.
-It means that your vacation is only a few days away and that it will soon be time to leave.
+It means your vacation is only a few days away and that it’s soon time to leave.

-Nowadays it’s possible to either check-in online or do it directly in person.
-In both cases, there are a few important things to keep in mind to ensure a stress-free departure
+Nowadays, you can either check in online or do it in person.
+In both cases, there are a few essential things to keep in mind to ensure a stress-free departure.

-Let’s see what are the things you need to watch out for.
+Let’s see what you need to watch out for.

 1. Always Check the Expiration Date of Your Documents

-One of the most important things to do before checking in is definitely to look at the expiration date of your documents.
+One of the most important things to do before checking in is to check the expiration dates of your documents.

-Consider that some countries require that the passport has at least 6 more months of validity.
+Consider that some countries require the passport to be valid for at least six more months.
 Therefore, you should renew it even if the expiration date is several months away.

 Here’s what a passenger wrote in a cruise-focused Facebook group just a few days ago.
 As you can see, these things really do happen, so don’t take them lightly.